ChaosLights/meaning-search-lab/SUBMISSION_GUIDE.md

 1. Create a new repository on GitHub (suggested name: `meaning-search-lab`).
 2. Push the contents of this folder.
-3. Invite the other group members and the TA (Daniel Alejandro Manjarrez) as collaborators.
+3. Invite the TA (Daniel Alejandro Manjarrez) as a collaborator (Settings → Collaborators → Add people).
-4. Take a screenshot of the repo page showing the name and the members list (Settings → Collaborators).
+4. Take a screenshot of the repo page showing the name and the collaborators list.
 5. Paste that screenshot into your warm-up PDF.

 ```bash